Scott Whyte

-Scott William Whyte (born January 8, 1978) is an American actor best known for his role as Chris Anderson on City Guys.
+Scott Whyte is an American actor, best known for his role as Chris Anderson on City Guys.
 He has also appeared in television series such as That '70s Show and Just Shoot Me! and the films D2: The Mighty Ducks and its sequel, D3, as different characters.

+Early life

+Whyte was born in Manhattan Beach, California.

 Career

 Whyte made his film debut in the Mel Gibson/Kurt Russell feature Tequila Sunrise as a background character, having been cast after going to watch filming, as he lived near the shooting location.
 He and his brother were also cast as background characters in Over the Top after going to watch filming.

 He landed his first part at the age of 13, appearing in a commercial for Pop Tarts, and later appeared in the television series That '70s Show, Just Shoot Me!, The Nanny, Full House and NBC's City Guys, along with hosting the television series Chicken Soup for the Soul, based on the best selling books.

+In 1994, he was cast as Gunnar Stahl in D2: The Mighty Ducks and would later play Scott Holland in the 1996 sequel.
+He originally auditioned for the role of Dean Portman, but it was given to Aaron Lohr instead.

-His recent films include Reeker, The Fallen Ones, Voodoo Moon, Death Row and All In.
-He also voices Mr. Graham in the video game Mighty No. 9 and provides voices in Infamous Second Son Batman: Arkham Knight, Mad Max, Transformers: Devastation, Skylanders: SuperChargers and Counter-Strike: Global Offensive.
+Since 2007, Whyte has worked extensively as a voice actor in various animated films, television shows and video games.
+His first voice-over job was voicing Homer Simpson in the 2007 mobile game The Simpsons: Minutes to Meltdown.
+His other voice credits include Mr. Graham in Mighty No. 9, Leonardo in Teenage Mutant Ninja Turtles: Out of the Shadows and has provided voices in various other video game titles including Infamous Second Son Batman: Arkham Knight, Mad Max, Transformers: Devastation, Skylanders: SuperChargers and Counter-Strike: Global Offensive.

 In 2020, Whyte became the new voice of Crash Bandicoot in Crash Bandicoot 4: It’s About Time, replacing Jess Harnell.
 In 2021, he also became the new voice of Captain Qwark in Ratchet & Clank: Rift Apart, replacing Jim Ward.

+Personal life

+Whyte has been married to musician and actress Chantelle Barry, since December 2018.